We offer free veterinary care for homeless and low-income pet owners in the Victoria area.

 Food and Pet Supply Donations: Please contact the BC SPCA (Victoria) branch (250-388-7722) regarding pet food or supply donations.
 They have a booth/table set up on clinic day and provide pet owners with needed donations.

-Veterinary Supplies: Short-dated drugs are allowed.
-We cannot use Expired drugs.
-We are always in need of prescription parasite control such as Revolution, Bravecto, Advantage, Trifexis, Comfortis, Sentinel and Program.
-We frequently need oral broad-spectrum antibiotics such as Cephalexin, Fluoroquinolones, Penicillins.
+Veterinary Supplies: We cannot use expired drugs.
+We are always in need of prescription parasite control such as Revolution, Bravecto, Advantage, Trifexis, Comfortis, Sentinel, Program, Simparica, Interceptor, etc We frequently need oral broad-spectrum antibiotics such as Cephalexin, Fluoroquinolones, Penicillins.
 We are always in need of prescription topical, eye and ear medications.
 We are always in need of Non-steroidal Anti-inflammatories Drugs such as Deramaxx, Onsior and Metacam.
+Behaviour medications such as trazodone and gabapentin are also accepted.
+Other medications needed will be based on our immediate needs.
 We CANNOT use drugs for chronic illness such as heart, thyroid, diabetes and ongoing GI issues.
 We CANNOT use controlled drugs (opiods, barbituates etc).
+All drugs that are not eligible for donation will be returned as we cannot dispose of large amounts of medications.

 Monetary Donations: If you wish to donate, please contact Chloe at email@example.com Alternatively, you can donate via Our Place Society BUT you must specify that the funds are going to Vets for Pets.
 Please visit https://vetsforpetsvictoria.com/donations/ for more information.